Laughter at Trump among a long line of shocking UN moments

 Clearly startled by the laughter, he joked that it wasn’t the reaction he expected.

+Later, as he left the U.N. grounds, he told reporters that he had meant to be funny.

+“Oh it was great, well, that was meant to get some laughter, so it was great,” he said.

-It was a jaw-dropping moment in the hallowed hall where war and peace, prosperity and poverty, famine and plenty have been passionately discussed over the years.
+Nonetheless, it was a jaw-dropping moment in the hallowed hall where war and peace, prosperity and poverty, famine and plenty have been passionately discussed over the decades.

 A look at some other moments that shocked at the General Assembly.